elowbe/ElowbeAgent/README.md

 ElowbeAgent is an Eclipse/Maven project that depends on two sibling projects:

-1. Import **JinConsole** and **JInteractive** into the same Eclipse workspace as ElowbeAgent
+1. Import [**JinConsole**](https://github.com/elowbe/JinConsole) into the same Eclipse workspace as ElowbeAgent
 2. Ensure `lib/json-java.jar` exists (place the JAR in the `lib/` folder if it is not already present)
-3. Open the project in Eclipse — the `.classpath` wires JinConsole, JInteractive, and Maven dependencies
+3. Open the project in Eclipse — the `.classpath` wires JinConsole, and Maven dependencies

 ### 3. Build with Maven